The work of a Chaplain

 - Identity Development

-Donna's strength lies in her ability to easily develop relationships and encourage others within the school community.
-She is also available to speak at churches and community organisations about his work at the Warragul Regional College
+Bek strength lies in her ability to easily develop relationships and encourage others within the school community.
+She is also available to speak at churches and community organisations about her work at the Warragul Regional College.
+Bek also works alongside volunteers to provide breakfast for students on a daily basis.

 Although an integral part of our college life at Warragul, our Chaplain is partially funded through the Department of Education, and Training.
-She is contracted as an employee of the ACCESS Ministries.
+She is contracted as an employee of the Korus connect Ministries.